 I credit Super Thrive with the majority of the success with these plants.
 I've used Super Thrive in a sprayer to spray on new seedlings, even on seeds yet to germinate.

-I spray the leaves of any plants that seem to be struggling a bit, or on the soil of newly transplanted or repotted plants to help with root growth and to get them aclimated quickly.
+I spray the leaves of any plants that seem to be struggling a bit, or on the soil of newly transplanted or repotted plants to help with root growth and to get them acclimated quickly.

 This kelp based product is compatible with any watering or fertilizing regime, it's completely water soluble.
 I put a few drops into the watering can every time I water, especially for plants that are struggling to produce roots.